k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 1. Verify that the LU tables' populations are based on a Broadway flow to support the synthetic data generation.
 Note that you need to use the **populationRootTable.pop.flow** for the main source LU table.
 For other LU tables, generate the default population flow.

-2. **Optional** - **edit the default number of generated synthetic records**: the data generation process needs to "know" how many records need to be generated on each LU table.
+2. **Optional** - **edit the default number of generated synthetic records**: the data generation process needs to 'know' how many records need to be generated on each LU table.
 For example, indicate how many addresses should be generated for a synthetic customer.

-   The **rowsGeneratorDistribution** input argument of the **sourceDbQuery** Actor (named Query) in each LU table's population flow sets the number of generated records for each table.
+   The **rowsGeneratorDistribution** input argument of the **sourceDbQuery** Actor (named *Query*) in each LU table's population flow sets the number of generated records for each table.
 By default, it generates 1 record  for the main LU table and 1-3 records for the remaining LU tables.

    Edit this argument to set a different range (minimum and maximum number) or a distribution type (the default is **Uniform distribution**) of generated records if needed.
 The data generation randomly generates a number of records within this range: